 Points are combined across Chase Ultimate Rewards accounts, so while you need a Chase Sapphire Preferred or Chase Sapphire Reserve to transfer to partners, you can earn more via other Ultimate Rewards cards and then transfer those points to your primary Chase card before redeeming.

-The Chase Freedom Unlimited is important because it earns 1.5X Chase Ultimate Rewards points on all purchases.
+The Chase Freedom Unlimited is important because it earns 1.5X Chase Ultimate Rewards points on all purchases, plus 3X on drugstores, 3X on dining, and 5X on travel booked through Chase.
 Outside of travel and dining, the Chase Sapphire Preferred and Chase Sapphire Reserve only earn 1X points.
 So the Unlimited would earn 1.5 as many points on other categories and transfer over to your main account anyway.
 If, for example, you had only a Reserve or Preferred and the Unlimited, you would use the Reserve or Preferred on dining and travel and the Unlimited for everything else.

-The Chase Freedom, by contrast, is a special kind of card in that it’s never good for every day spend (where it earns just 1 point per dollar) but they have rotating 5X points categories every quarter of the year.
-Here’s an example of that.
-Many times you can max that out for a nice 5X points on up to $1,500 each quarter.
+Many times, you can max that out for a nice 5X points on up to $1,500 each quarter.
 For example, if the category is drugstores, you could buy $1,500 worth of gift cards to somewhere you shop anyway, like Target or Amazon, and get the 5X points.
+If you had a Freedom (no longer available for new applicants) and a newer Freedom Flex, you’d have double the quarterly limit.

 You are now “3/24” or “4/24” and have a great starter set of cards.
 Next: